Home

 The photo below illustrates a Chestnut Heath Coenonympha glycerion that has been ambushed by the crab spider Thomisus onustus.
 This remarkable spider has a chameleon-like ability to change colour to match it's surroundings.
 It can be white, yellow, pink or variegated in appearance.
 The change of colour takes about 2 or 3 days to complete however, so it's common to find a spider on the "wrong" coloured flower.

-Coenonympha glycerion, ambushed by crab spider Thomisus onustus ( image © Peter Bruce-Jones )
+Coenonympha glycerion, ambushed by crab spider Thomisus onustus � Peter Bruce-Jones

-Altinote dicaeus attacked and eaten by a cricket in Manu cloudforest, Peru
+Altinote dicaeus attacked and eaten by a cricket in Manu cloudforest, Peru � Adrian Hoskins

 Predators of caterpillars

-These methods of defence unfortunately provide no protection against invertebrate predators such as spiders, wasps, bugs, robber flies, ants & mantises, which rely almost exclusively on pheromone detection to locate their victims.
-The larvae of many species have consequently evolved alternative defence mechanisms such as thick coats of hair, which make it harder for parasitoids to inject their eggs.
-Other species such as the larva of the Puss moth Cerura vinula ( Notodontidae ) are armed with long "tail whips", and if attacked will arch their bodies into an aggressive posture and thrash their attackers to drive them away.
+These strategies work quite effectively against vertebrates but they provide no protection against invertebrates such as spiders, wasps, bugs and ants, which rely primarily on smell to locate their prey.
+The larvae of many species have consequently evolved alternative solutions.
+The larva of the Puss moth Cerura vinula for example is armed with long "tail whips".
+If attacked it arches it's body into an aggressive posture and uses the whips to thrash the attacker to drive it away.

 The larvae of many members of the family Lycaenidae defend themselves by forming a beneficial association with ants.
 The anal segment of the larva houses a dorsal honey gland which exudes a sweet tasting fluid which ants love to drink.
 The larvae thus find themselves constantly attended by dozens of ants, the presence of which deters predators & parasitoids from attacking.
 Many species take the association a stage further and are carried by the ants into their nests where they feed on ant grubs, aphids or fungi.
 The ants don't attack the larvae as the latter are able to mollify them, either by using chemical deterrents or by stridulating to produce an "appeasement song".
 Research on several Hairstreaks and Blues in Europe has demonstrated that their larvae and pupae are able to generate an audible "chirp" which deters ants from attacking.

-Heteropteran bugs such as this unidentified species from Peru often attack and eat caterpillars
+Heteropteran bugs such as this species from Peru often attack and eat larvae � Adrian Hoskins

 Adders and other juvenile snakes eat diurnal butterfly and moth larvae, as well as beetles, spiders and nestling rodents.
-Click here for more about the Adder.
+Click here for more about the Adder � Adrian Hoskins

 Common Toads are major predators of European caterpillars such as Ringlet and Speckled Wood.

-Click here for more about the Common Toad.
+Click here for more about the Common Toad � Adrian Hoskins

 Contact / About me